Plok is an irresistible, irrepressible, unstoppable, highly improbable and downright dangerous bundle of pure energy. Describe Plok he

 - Womack Spider shoots many more green glob projectiles once his health gets low.

-- Rockyfellow the rock monster summons more hands for his rock throwing attack as his health gets lower.
+- Rockyfella the rock monster summons more hands for his rock throwing attack as his health gets lower.

 - Unexpected Gameplay Change: Again, the Fleapit, where each level puts Plok behind the wheel of a different vehicle that arguably cripples Plok (in exchange for letting him fly or jump wide gaps or whatever the stage calls for).

-- Warp Zone: Due to any save system (even passwords) being absent, the developers placed a number of warps around Cotton Island, allowing players to skip through those levels as fast as possible.
+- Warp Zone: Due to any save system (even passwords) being absent, the developers placed a number of warps throughout the game, allowing players to skip through levels as fast as possible.

 - What Could Have Been: A sequel, announced 1997, but it went to Development Hell.